TitaniumCoderr/Herbal-AI/README.md

 source venv/bin/activate on Linux and Mac .\venv\Scripts\activate on Windows

-Once the environmenbt is active, run: pip install -r requirements.txt
+Once the environment is active, run: pip install -r requirements.txt

 Wait for the processes to be complete then run the sytem by: